Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <div class="QandA_question">

-Q: Why is C so terse?
+<span class="ques"></span> Why is C so terse?
 It seems as though programs would be more readable if C used `begin` and `end` instead of `{` and `}`, `integer` instead of `int`, and so forth.

 </div>
 <div class="QandA_answer">

-A: Legend has it that the brevity of C programs is due to the environment that existed in Bell Labs at the time the language was developed.
+<span class="ans"></span> Legend has it that the brevity of C programs is due to the environment that existed in Bell Labs at the time the language was developed.
 The first C compiler ran on a DEC PDP-11 (an early minicomputer); programmers used a teletype--essentially a typewriter connected to a computer--to enter programs and print listings.
 Because teletypes were very slow (they could print only 10 characters per second), minimizing the number of characters in a program was clearly advantageous.

 </div>